-2.19 Interest income / expense
+2.24 Interest income / expense

 Interest income and expense is accrued on a time basis, by reference to the principal outstanding and at the effective interest rate applicable, which is the rate that exactly discounts estimated future cash flows through the expected life of the financial asset or financial liabilities to that asset's or liability's net carrying amount.
+The Company is involved in PMI cash pooling.

-2.20 Dividend distribution
+2.25 Dividend distribution